JakobKSvaneborg/gpaw/doc/tutorialsexercises/magnetic/sites/sites.rst

 :download:`nio_dispersion.py`, which takes roughly 10 hours on 120 CPUs.
 The spin-wave dipsersions with and without U is calculated and plotted with the script :download:`plot_nio_dispersion.py` and are show below.
-Experimentally, the magnon band width is close to 100 meV, whic is close to the LDA+U result.
-We note that the MFT calculations are significantly more challenging to converge with respect to unoccupied bands when Hubbard corrections are included and the present calculation may not be completely converged.
+Experimentally, the magnon band width is close to 110 meV, which is close to the LDA+U result.

 .. image:: nio_dispersion.png
 	   :align: center